mebarron/cf_custom_resource/README.md

-# AWS Cloud Formation Lambda Backed Custom Resource Example
+# AWS Cloud Formation Lambda Backed Custom Resource

 ## What does this do?